MutheuLinet/Farmers_Zone/README.md

 ### Description

 This mobile application is currently in development.
-A user can so far input their name, select a category such as fruits from a list of categories, and have a list of fruits displayed.
+A user can so far register and login to the application, select a category such as fruits from a list of categories, and have a list of fruits displayed, search any item they want, view and edit their account details and logout from the application.

 ### Prerequisites